finne132/LIRI/README.md

 # SET UP LIRI
 *You will need your own Twitter, Spotify, and OMDB API Keys for the program to work on your computer*
 1. Clone this repository to your local computer
+2. run npm -i
+   * this will install all of the node packages that this program needs to run
-2. Create a blank .env file inside the repository folder
+3. Create a blank .env file inside the repository folder
-3. Copy and paste the following code into .env, replacing each value with your own API Key values
+4. Copy and paste the following code into .env, replacing each value with your own API Key values

 ```
 # Spotify API keys